 Good safety practice dictates that individuals responding to emergencies should have the technical knowledge to give input into shutdown decisions, set up an incident command structure, establish boundary limits, and evaluate the "hot zone."
-Access to the hot zone must be strictly limited to personnel with higher degrees of specific training, experience, and appropriate personal protective equipment; all others must be removed to a safe location away from chemical hazards.
+Access to the hot zone must be strictly limited to personnel with higher degrees of specific training, experience, and appropriate personal protective equipment-all others must be removed to a safe location away from chemical hazards.
 Hot zone boundaries must be established to anticipate the possible escalation of releases and the positioning of firefighting equipment such as fire trucks.

-The CSB will be looking at the sufficiency of regulatory requirements, industry standards, and good practices, in addition to evaluating emergency response decision-making following the leak and subsequent pipe rupture (including the training and qualification of responders) to determine whether improvements are needed in these areas.
+The CSB will be looking at the sufficiency of regulatory requirements and guidance, industry standards and good practices in addition to evaluating emergency response decision-making such as unit shutdown, prohibitions on access to hazardous areas and the training and qualifications of all individuals who responded to the leak and subsequent piping rupture, major hydrocarbon release and fire and whether improved requirements and guidance are needed in this area.